Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/021/Chapter021-draft7.md

 "Show us," Greta said finally, her voice carrying the determined honesty that had earned her knighthood.

-New voices filled the air, speaking with casual cruelty that made Lin's throat tighten.
+New voices filled the air, speaking with casual cruelty that made Lin's throat close.

 "...these primitive practices will disappear within a generation through systematic elimination.
 Remove children for 'education,' disrupt traditional cycles, ensure the next generation associates ancestral ways with shame..."